philwonski/twplugins-hello-json-advanced/README.md

 *Purpose*

 Compare the number of views for the Hangover wikipedia page on two different days.
+This is a simple example that builds on the basic [HelloJson](https://github.com/philwonski/twplugins-hello-json) plugin upon which this repo is based.

 *Usage*